How to Choose the Right Mixing Tank for Your Application

 • Propellers for low-viscosity liquids

-• Turbines for moderate viscosity and gas dispersion
+• Turbines for robust mixing of moderate viscosity and can be used for gas dispersion

 • High-shear mixers for emulsions and dispersion

 There is no “best” impeller—only the right impeller for the application.
-Choosing the wrong one leads to stalled batches, excessive motor loads, or product inconsistency.
+Choosing incorrectly can lead to stalled batches, excessive motor loads, or product inconsistency.

 Step 4: Select the Correct Material (304 vs 316 Isn’t a Guess)